UPCOMING PROGRAM

 "For there is nothing in this world which can help one spiritually more than music.
 Meditation prepares, but music is the highest for touching perfection." – Hazrat Inayat Khan

-Musicians in any genre, working at any level from amateur to professional, are invited to join this welcoming community where we'll learn by doing.
-Join in with your voice or your instrument (and feel free to mute your own singing/playing) as Michael Harrison and Elliot Cole share the Kirana lineage of Khayal singing, which Michael learned from his gurus Pandit Pran Nath, Ustad Mashkoor Ali Khan, Terry Riley, and La Monte Young.
-Together, we'll experience the basics of raga, from structural principles to the building blocks of basic rhythmic cycles, improvisation, and ways of combining raga with Western musical approaches.
-In addition to the weekly class, weekly supplementary workshops and practice sessions on various topics and techniques will be shared by LatifaNoor Elizabeth Anderson, Elliot Cole, Sasha Bogdanowitsch, Rose Okada, Irene Kurka, Mir Naqibul Islam, Raya Chatterjee and David Gersten.
-Come explore the beauty and the techniques of raga in this nurturing environment, and learn how these rich traditions can illuminate your own musical voice.
+Musicians in any genre, at any level from amateur to professional, are invited to join this welcoming community where we’ll learn by doing.
+Join in with your voice or your instrument (and feel free to mute your own singing/playing) as Michael Harrison shares the Kirana lineage of Khayal singing, which he learned from his gurus Pandit Pran Nath, Ustad Mashkoor Ali Khan, Terry Riley, and La Monte Young.
+Together, we’ll experience the basics of raga, from structural principles to the building blocks of basic rhythmic cycles, improvisation, and ways of combining raga with Western musical approaches.
+In addition to the weekly class, supplementary workshops and practice sessions on various topics and techniques will be shared by LatifaNoor Elizabeth Anderson, Elliot Cole, Sasha Bogdanowitsch, Irene Kurka, Mir Naqibul Islam, Raya Chatterjee, and David Gersten.

-9/22 Irene Kurka: Singing Easily with Relaxed Jaw and Tongue
+2/9 Irene Kurka: Singing in a Relaxed and Smart Way

 -